ENCCS/max-coe-workshop/content/day5/yambo-tutorial.md

 ### Yambo `SAVE` folder

-First of all, we need to convert some of the data produced in a previous non-self-consistent DFT calculation (using Quantum ESPRESSO) into a convenient format for Yambo.
+First of all, we need to convert some of the data produced in a previous non-self-consistent DFT calculation (in this case using Quantum ESPRESSO) into a convenient format for Yambo.

-The QE save folder for MoS$_2$ is already present at `00_QE-DFT`.
+The QE save folder for MoS{math}`_2` is already present at `00_QE-DFT`.
 We should move inside it and then run the `p2y` executable to generate the uninitialised `SAVE`.

 But first, we need to access a node interactively:
 ```console